 What does this mean for students?

-Your child will be taught the IB Learner Profile characteristics, found here.
+Your child will be taught the IB Learner Profile characteristics.
 These are 10 characteristics that make up international mindedness, and these characteristics are at the heart of everything we do.
-They provide the backbone for our school’s vision and mission, which you can see by clicking here.
+They provide the backbone for our school’s vision and mission.
+Students will see examples of IB rubrics in their classes.
+Each course has 4 rubrics that provide the foundation for rigorous instruction and assessment.

 Each student should complete 10 hours of community service and document their hours on the form found here.
 Students can volunteer through an official organization such as Hands on Nashville, or they can document volunteer hours conducted through Girl Scouts or Boy Scouts, a religious organization, household chores, helping neighbors, etc. Any service without pay “counts.”
 Hours are accepted on a rolling basis but are due by May 1, 2023.